grig23/primetime.en/help/AccountIQ/shared-acc-reports.md

 ## Segment-Average Number of Devices Per Account{#avg-devices-account}

-The bar chart shows number of subscribers in the current segment and number of subscribers not in current segment devices-wise
+The bar chart shows average number of devices of each device type in use by subscribers in the current segment and subscribers not in current segment.

 ![](assets/avg-devices-per-acc.png)

-From this metric you can deduce that how many subscribers in and outside the defined segment are using what all devices.

 ## Segment - Zip codes per Period per Account {#zip-codes-period-account}